-Taxation For a discussion of the material Israeli and United States federal income tax required approvals under Israeli law, Israel may create and issue additional debt securities with the same terms and conditions as those of the bonds (or the same except for the amount of the first interest payment); provided that, if such additional debt securities are not fungible with the outstanding bonds for U.S. federal income tax purposes, such additional debt securities will have a separate CUSIP or other identifying number.
+From time to time, without the consent of holders of the bonds, and subject to the required approvals under Israeli law, Israel may create and issue additional debt securities with the same terms and conditions as those of the bonds (or the same except for the amount of the first interest payment); provided that, if such additional debt securities are not fungible with the outstanding bonds for U.S. federal income tax purposes, such additional debt securities will have a separate CUSIP or other identifying number.
 See "Description of the Bonds - Further Issuances of Debt Securities of a Series."